 - You will be contacted after the deadline to notify you if you have, or have not, been selected for the internship.

 - Once selected, Porter interns will need to complete the application for winter term credit.
-Arlinda Wickland, director of health professions, will serve as the academic sponsor for all Porter interns.
+Mary Lothrop, director of Health Professions, will serve as the academic sponsor for all Porter interns.

 What about credit for the winter term internship?

-In order for a winter-term-internship application for credit to be approved, the Center for Careers and Internships, on behalf of the members of the Curriculum Committee, must be convinced that your internship will provide you with an experiential opportunity for exploring career options, connecting to academic work, and/or pursuing a deep personal interest.
+In order for a winter term internship application for credit to be approved, your faculty adviser or academic sponsor must sign the Faculty Advisor/Academic Sponsor Approval Form signifying that they deem the internship worthy of credit.
+You and your advisor/sponsor will agree on the learning objectives of the experience, as well as final work that will include reflections using scholarly sources that connect your career goals and/or academic background with the learning goals.
+After receiving your application materials, the Center for Careers & Internships, on behalf of the members of the Curriculum Committee, will then review the applications and approve them if they fulfill all requirements and they are convinced that your internship will provide you with an experiential opportunity for exploring career options, connecting to academic work, and/or pursuing a deep personal interest.

 Information on the application process for credit can be found at this link.